Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

 Another important subclass of holomorphic functions of the form $P\times G$ is given by polynomials $P$.
-These functions correspond to core states, i.e., finite superpositions of Fock basis states.
-Considering only polynomial functions and unitary operations that leave invariant the set of polynomials of each degree, one obtains restricted bosonic quantum circuits (without squeezing) over polynomials, which are a subset of RPHQC.
+These functions correspond to stellar functions of core states, i.e., finite superpositions of Fock basis states.
+Considering only polynomial functions and unitary operations that leave invariant the set of polynomials of each degree, one obtains restricted bosonic quantum computations (without squeezing) over polynomials, which are a subset of RPQC.
 The corresponding unitary operations are passive linear operations~\cite{ferraro2005gaussian}.
-Adding projections onto Fock states (discrete measurement) yields the Boson Sampling model of quantum computing, which is hard to sample classically~\cite{Aaronson2013}.
+Adding projections onto Fock states (discrete measurement) yields the Boson Sampling model, which is hard to sample classically~\cite{Aaronson2013}.
 On the other hand, adding projections onto coherent states (continuous measurement) yields a time-reversed version of coherent state sampling, which is also easy to simulate~\cite{Aaronson2013} due to the absence of squeezing.

-Finally, if RPHQC with continuous measurements do contain squeezing, then they include Boson Sampling with Gaussian measurements such as unbalanced heterodyne, which are hard to sample~\cite{Lund2017,Chakhmakhchyan2017,chabaud2017continuous}.
-Moreover, these RPHQC include CV instantaneous quantum circuits, which are also hard to sample~\cite{Douce2017}, by replacing input Gottesman--Kitaev--Preskill (GKP) states~\cite{Gottesman2001} by arbitrarily close approximations of finite stellar rank with Lemma~\ref{lem:dense}.
+Finally, if RPQC with continuous measurements do contain squeezing, then they include Boson Sampling with Gaussian measurements such as unbalanced heterodyne, which are hard to sample~\cite{Lund2017,Chakhmakhchyan2017,chabaud2017continuous}.
+Moreover, these RPQC include CV instantaneous quantum computations, which are also hard to sample~\cite{Douce2017}, by replacing input Gottesman--Kitaev--Preskill (GKP) states~\cite{Gottesman2001} by arbitrarily close approximations of finite stellar rank with Lemma~\ref{lem:dense}.
 Note that in these cases---since the measurement yields a continuous outcome---hardness of sampling refers to a probability distribution obtained by binning the continuous outcome space.